dgist-datalab/MiDAS/README.md

 ## What is MiDAS?

 MiDAS is a Migration-based Data placement technique with Adaptive group number and Size configuration for log-structured systems.

 MiDAS is implemented in both **trace-driven simulation** and a **real SSD prototype**.
-The simulator is used to quickly evaluate WAF of the GC techniques.
-Also, we used a real SSD prototype to measure I/O performance and the overheads associated with the CPU and memory for system execution.
+The simulator is used to quickly evaluate WAF of GC techniques.
+The real SSD prototype is used to measure I/O performance and the overhead associated with the CPU and memory for system execution.

 The original paper that introduced MiDAS is currently in the revision stage of [USENIX FAST 2024](https://www.usenix.org/conference/fast24).